Easy Pumpkin Bars

 - Preheat the oven to 350°F.

-- Whisk flour, cinnamon, baking powder, baking soda and salt in a large bowl.
-Beat the eggs, sugar, pumpkin and applesauce in another large bowl.
+- Whisk the flour, cinnamon, baking powder, baking soda, and salt in a large bowl.
+Beat the eggs, sugars, pumpkin, and applesauce in another large bowl.

-- Gradually pour the dry ingredients into wet ingredients and mix until just combined.
+- Gradually pour the dry ingredients into the wet ingredients and mix until just combined.

-- Pour the batter into an ungreased 9×13 baking pan and bake for 25-30 minutes or until set.
-Remove from the oven and allow the bread to cool completely in the pan set on a wire rack.
+- Pour the batter into an ungreased 9×13-inch baking pan and bake for 25–30 minutes or until set.
+Remove from the oven and let the pumpkin bars cool completely in the pan set on a wire rack.

 Notes